 By reflecting on the theme of open data, we might also consider free licenses for textual content produced by the centre (newsletters, publications).
 In the right circumstances (organization’s values, intellectual property, business model), these publications can be made freely accessible in a non-proprietary format (PDF, HTML) on the centre’s website or through the e-artexte digital repository.
 Felicity Tayler thoroughly and critically explores this idea in her essay “Situating Artist-Run Publishing Within Digital Culture” in the Grey Guide to Artist-Run Publishing and Circulation, published in 2017 by ARCA.

 Through the concept of open data, we might also find a way to add value to an archive by extracting certain data to facilitate access to it (i.e., present a centre’s entire list of exhibitions and the curators and artists involved; analyze the evolution of an organization’s membership through the years).
 Grunt Gallery’s Activating the Archive is an ambitious and inspiring project that certainly reflects the logic of open data.

 Finally, for more ambitious projects, it can be helpful to associate your organization with a university partner.
 Precious alliances can be found in departments such as Information Sciences, Art History, Cultural Studies, and with researchers in the field of Digital Humanities.

 We hope this chapter has strengthened your collective grasp on the concept of open data, and that it will inspire relevant and daring initiatives across the Canadian artist-run centre community.
 In our next chapter, we will continue to explore new organizational methods and access to information in the digital realm through the enigmatic concept of the knowledge graph.

-—> Next brief : Data modeling / Knowledge Graph [upcoming link].
+—> Next brief : Cloud Computing [upcoming link].